gravity-doc/gravity-doc.github.io/queue.md

 # Job Queues

+`qstat -q ` shows a summary of available queues.

-`qstat -f -Q` shows the currently available queues and the limitations.
+`qstat -f -Q` shows the detailed queue configurations, which are also listed below:

 | Queue Name | Max number of nodes | Max walltime | Max number of jobs| Note|
 |----|----|----|----|----|